nlazzari/dr-search/README.md

 ## Scraping Data
 ### Background
+The data scraping script can request physician data based on any of the form options given on the [College of Physicians](https://www.cpsbc.ca/physician_search) search page.

- Due to limitations of how many requests can be made to the data source sites at one time (before they refuse your connection and return empty responses), the scraping script will only pull data for one city per run of the script.
-In the future, this process will be automated by a job queue implementation.
-At present the scraping script is run via CLI that takes the desired city as an argument when executed.
+ Due to limitations with the number of requests allowed per time period (before refusing your connection and returning empty responses), the scraping script will only pull data for doctors residing in one particular city per run of the script.

+At present the scraping script is run via a CLI that takes the desired city to query as an argument when executed.
+In the future this process will be automated by a job queue implementation which would step through a list of cities, and save doctor data for each one automatically.

  ### CLI
- To make the scraping of one city less tedious, the app has a list of all BC municipalities, sorted by decreasing population, stored in an array and exported for use.
+ To make the scraping of one city less tedious, the app has a [list of all BC municipalities](http://www2.gov.bc.ca/gov/content/data/statistics/people-population-community/population/population-estimates) sorted by decreasing population, stored in an array and exported for use.
 Instead of having to type the city name, you only provide its index in the list of cities.

  For example, to scrape all doctor data and associated reviews for Vancouver, you would run the scraper CLI like so: